cameron-moe/log-file-parsing/README.md

 A program that takes a log file of API requests and produces reports based off it

+The program can create the following reports:

+1. Top 10 requested pages and the number of times each page was requested
+2. Percentage of successful requests
+3. Percentage of unsuccessful requests
+4. Top 10 unsuccessful page requests and the number of times each page was requested unsuccessfully
+5. Top 10 hosts making the most requests and the number of times each host made a request

 ## Getting Started

 These instructions will show you how to download and run the program